 This book is the first of its kind to introduce the integration of ethics, laws, risks, and policies in cyberspace.
-The book will advance understanding of the ethical and legal aspects of cyberspace followed by the risks involved along with current and proposed cyber policies.
-This book serves as a summary of the state of the art of cyber laws in the United States and considers more than 50 cyber laws.
+The book provides understanding of the ethical and legal aspects of cyberspace along with the risks involved.
+It also addresses current and proposed cyber policies, serving as a summary of the state of the art cyber laws in the United States.
 It also, importantly, incorporates various risk management and security strategies from a number of organizations.

 Using easy-to-understand language and incorporating case studies, the authors begin with the consideration of ethics and law in cybersecurity and then go on to take into account risks and security policies.
-The section on risk covers risk identification, risk analysis, risk assessment, risk management, and risk remediation.
-The very important and exquisite topic of cyber insurance is covered as well—its benefits, types, coverage, etc. The section on cybersecurity policy acquaints readers with the role of policies in cybersecurity and how they are being implemented by means of frameworks.
+The section on risk covers identification, analysis, assessment, management, and remediation.
+The very important topic of cyber insurance is covered as well—its benefits, types, coverage, etc. The section on cybersecurity policy acquaints readers with the role of policies in cybersecurity and how they are being implemented by means of frameworks.
 The authors provide a policy overview followed by discussions of several popular cybersecurity frameworks, such as NIST, COBIT, PCI/DSS, ISO series, etc.

 Table of Contents

-Ishaani Priyadarshini has authored several book chapters for reputed publishers and is also an author of several publications for SCIE-indexed journals.
-As a certified reviewer, she conducts peer review of research papers for IEEE, Elsevier, and Springer journals and is a member of the editorial board of the International Journal of Information Security and Privacy (IJISP).
-She is a PhD candidate (Department of Electrical and Computer Engineering) at the University of Delaware, USA, from where she also obtained her master‘s degree in cybersecurity.
-Prior to that, she completed her bachelor‘s degree in computer science engineering and a master‘s degree in information security from Kalinga Institute of Industrial Technology, India.
+Ishaani Priyadarshini, PhD, has authored book chapters and journal articles for SCIE-indexed journals.
+As a certified reviewer, she conducts peer review of research papers for IEEE, Elsevier, and Springer journals and is a member of the editorial board of the International Journal of Information Security and Privacy.
+She is a PhD candidate (Department of Electrical and Computer Engineering) at the University of Delaware, USA.
 Her areas of research include cybersecurity (authentication systems, cybersecurity ethics, and policies) and artificial intelligence.